THUDM/grb/README.md

 ## Citing GRB

-Please cite [our paper](https://openreview.net/pdf?id=NxWUnvwFV4) if you find GRB useful for your research:
+If you find GRB useful for your research, please cite [our paper](https://arxiv.org/abs/2111.04314):

 ```
 @article{zheng2021grb,